 Polesitter Jake Dennis led the opening stages but wouldn't time his late-race charge as precisely as Cassidy managed to.

-The Avalanche Andretti driver would settle for second, though, as that proved to be enough for the Drivers' World Championship lead as things stand - the Brit heading Cassidy by just a point and both taking full advantage with prior standings leader Pascal Werhlein (TAG Heuer Porsche) escaping contact to come home only ninth and in the points at the chequered flag.
-Third, meanwhile, was da Costa's first podium in seven rounds - the last being that win in Cape Town.
+The Avalanche Andretti driver would settle for third behind da Costa, though, as that proved to be enough for the Drivers' World Championship lead as things stand - the Brit heading Cassidy by just a point and both taking full advantage with prior standings leader Pascal Werhlein (TAG Heuer Porsche) escaping contact to come home only ninth and in the points at the chequered flag.

 On his 29th birthday, Mitch Evans (Jaguar TCS Racing) recovered from 20th on the grid to fourth - ensuring he's still well in the fight for the title with four races to come in Season 9; two each at Rome next up on July 15 & 16 prior to the double-header finale in London.